 Simple English definitions for legal terms

-Read a random definition: like-kind exchange
+Read a random definition: likelihood-of-success-on-the-merits test

 An English-only rule is when an employer says that employees can only speak English at work or during certain times.
 This rule is looked at very carefully and is only allowed in certain situations.
 It's not okay to say that no other language can be spoken besides English, but it might be okay to say that English needs to be used during recorded meetings if a judge thinks it's necessary.
 To learn more about English-only rules, click here.